 Collect recipes from magazines, cooking shows, subscribe to food blogs.

-Use your family's favourites meals , these are which were on high rotate when the kids were younger;
+Use your family's favourites meals , these were our high rotate recipes when the kids were younger;

 - Shepherds Pie

 - Home made hamburgers

 Lastly before I go, do check out my facebook page, 7nightsaweek , it's dedicated to my weekly meal planning and so each week I share my meal plans, provide links to recipes and share any meal ideas and tips that I have come across.

 I hope this post has given you some useful information to help you get started with meal planning.
 Meal planning is such a simple and easy thing to do and does make such a difference to your life.